Trainer Bios

 Ann Knecht, MS, LPCC-S

-Ann Knecht, MS, LPCC-S is a clinical manager at Mid-Ohio Psychological Services, Inc. Ms. Knecht completed her undergraduate work at Ohio University and received her Master’s in Professional Counseling from Grand Canyon University.
-Ms. Knecht provides counseling services to children, adolescents, and adults at the Lancaster location, and has a passion for expressive therapies and family work.
-In addition to clinical aspects, Ms. Knecht is also involved in staff and program development and provides supervision to clinical staff.
+Ann Knecht, MS, LPCC-S retired as a clinical consultant at Mid-Ohio Psychological Services, Inc. Ms. Knecht completed her undergraduate work at Ohio University and received her Master’s in Professional Counseling from Grand Canyon University.
+Ms. Knecht provided counseling services to children, adolescents, and adults, and has a passion for expressive therapies and family work.
+In addition to clinical aspects, Ms. Knecht has also been involved in staff and program development and provided supervision to clinical staff.
 Ms. Knecht enjoys lifelong learning and community engagement.
-For more information, please see her Vita.

 Anna Schwartz, M.Ed., LPCC-S

 Anna Schwartz, M.Ed., LPCC-S is a Clinical Manager at Mid-Ohio Psychological Services.
-Ms. Schwartz earned her Bachelor’s degree in Psychology and Women’s, Gender, and Sexuality studies, as well as her Master of Education degree in Clinical Mental Health Counseling and Clinical Rehabilitation Counseling at Ohio University.
-Ms. Schwartz has seven years of experience working in Community Mental Health and Private Practice settings with adults, families, and youth.
-Ms. Schwartz’s clinical passions include working with individuals that have experienced trauma, and individuals who have caused sexual harm to others.
-Additionally, Ms. Schwartz’s clinical focus includes assisting individuals with learning how to positively impact their own lives, manage their emotions, and engage in fulfilling interpersonal relationships.
-Ms. Schwartz supervises clinical staff and non-clinical staff at Mid-Ohio Psychological Services and manages the in the Franklin County Office.
+Ms. Schwartz earned her bachelor’s degree in psychology and Women’s, Gender, and Sexuality studies, as well as her Master of Education degree in Clinical Mental Health Counseling and Clinical Rehabilitation Counseling at Ohio University.
+Ms. Schwartz has nine years of experience working in Community Mental Health and Private Practice settings with adults, families, and youth.
+Ms. Schwartz’s clinical passions include working with individuals who have caused sexual harm to others.
+Additionally, Ms. Schwartz’s clinical focus includes assisting individuals with learning how to positively impact their own lives, manage their emotions, and engage in fulfilling interpersonal relationships that lead to a sense of calm, curiosity, compassion, clarity, courage, confidence, creativity, and connectedness .
+Ms. Schwartz supervises clinical staff and non-clinical staff and manages the Franklin County Office.
 Ms. Schwartz enjoys working with up-and-coming counselors to practice and hone their unique clinical skill set.

 Samantha Black, Psy.D.